 Up ahead, Mrs. Duck stopped walking.
 Suddenly, a great big tear rolled down her cheek.
 A.G.
 Bear and Isadora watched in horror and Miss Amanda jumped out of the wagon, rushed over and gathered Mrs. Duck in her arms.

 Oh dear! said Isadora, Weve hurt her feelings!

 I didnt mean to make her cry! said A.G.
 Bear, aghast.

-They hopped out of the wagon and rushed up to Mrs. Duck who was now sniffling into Miss Amandas shoulder.
+They rushed up to Mrs. Duck who was now sniffling into Miss Amandas shoulder.
 Oh, Mrs. Duck, apologized Isadora, Please forgive us.

 Were so sorry we made you cry! added A.G.
 Bear.

 Isadora, We didnt mean to hurt your feelings!